-Hi, I have transferred an excess amount for an employee at the time of his F&F. i need to recovery the amount and sent him multiple reminder emails and he is not ready to return the amount now i need to send him a company legal notice.
-Please help me with the mail template.
+Hi, I have transferred an excess amount for an employee at the time of his F&F. I need to recover the amount and have sent him multiple reminder emails, but he is not willing to return the money.
+Now, I need to send him a company legal notice.
+Can you please help me with a template for the email?

 From India, Bengaluru